East Devon District Council Coronavirus Community Support Hub

 COVID-19 Hardship Fund

 In association with Devon County Council, the council has launched a Financial Hardship Fund to support those whose financial situation has been affected by the current pandemic and who may not be able to access funding or support from elsewhere.
-The fund can be used for many different things such as access to emergency short term support through shopping vouchers, paying for essential travel costs or essential advice and support services.
+The fund can be used for many different things such as access to emergency short term support through shopping vouchers, utility top-ups, paying for essential travel costs or essential advice and support services.